Miss International 2004

 Miss International 2004, the 44th Miss International pageant, was held on October 16, 2004 at the Workers Indoor Arena in Beijing, China.
 This is the first time event to be held in China for contest was being held outside of Japan and the United States are headquarter's homecountry.
 58 contestants from all over the world competed for the crown.

-Miss International 2003, Goizeder Azua of Venezuela, crowned her successor Jeymmy Vargas of Colombia as the new Miss International.
+At the end of the event, Jeymmy Vargas of Colombia was crowned Miss International 2004 by the previous winner, Goizeder Azúa of Venezuela.
+Vargas was the third Colombian woman to win the Miss International title.